amarbut/SubmitterProfile_Capstone/README.md

 ## FormBasedSegmentation.py
 This is python code, mostly from a project done for Fall '18.
 Here I attempted to segment users via k-means clustering based only on which opportunities they had submitted to.
 The algorithm worked, but failed to produce meaningful/cohesive results.

+## SubmitterRankFunctions
+Includes the cleanest current version of the SubmitterRank algorithm code, with README about specific functions

+## SubmitterRankScratchCode
+Includes the in-progress/working code for the SubmitterRank algorithm and result comparison.
+This is where I fiddle with weightings and sample sizes, etc.